nolanlawson/dotjs-2016/readme.md

 enhancement!

 Features like Service Worker should work great for browsers that support Service Worker, and just okay for browsers that don't.
-That's great, because that's what encourages my team to actually build the feature!
-And it's what might encourage the other browser vendor that we all want to implement Service Worker to implement it.
+That's great, because that's what encourages browser vendors to actually build the feature!

-If you don't use the feature,
-browser vendors have no reason to implement it.
+If you don't use the feature, browser vendors have no reason to implement it.

 ---